pierrejay/esp32-wifi-api-dev/lib/WiFiManager/README.md

 ### Overview

-The WiFiManager library seamlessly integrates with the APIServer library to provide a RESTful API interface for WiFi management.
+The WiFiManager library seamlessly integrates with the APIServer library to provide a RESTful API interface for WiFi management & WebSocket notifications.
 This integration is handled through the `WiFiManagerAPI` class, which acts as a bridge between the WiFiManager's business logic and the API layer.
+The HTTP & WebSocket endpoints are provided by the `ESPAsyncWebServer` library, which is integrated with the APIServer through a dedicated `WebAPIEndpoint` integration class.
+All REST methods are automatically documented and available at the `/api` path.
+The operation of the HTTP/WebSocket server is fully asynchronous and non-blocking, and does not interfere with the WiFiManager's operation.

 ### Core Components